get-set-fetch/documentation/site/node/storage.md

 title: Storage
 order: 20
 ---
 Each URL (web page, image, API endpoint, ...) represents a `Resource`.
 Binary content is stored under `resource.data` while text based content is stored under `resource.content`.
-Resources sharing the same scrape configuration and discovered from the same initial URL(s) are grouped in a `Project`.
+Resources sharing the same project configuration and discovered from the same initial URL(s) are grouped in a `Project`.
 Projects represent the starting point for any scraping operation.

 You can add additional storage support by implementing the `Storage`, `Project`, `Resource` abstract classes. \\